How to Write an Apartment Address Perfectly

 Want more reassurance that you're on the right track?
 Check out this great video directly from USPS on writing addresses correctly:

 Abbreviating common words actually helps the postal service manage mail more easily.
-Abbreviations such as BLDG for building or APT for apartment are called “secondary address designators," and they are standardized.
-That's why you must be careful not format abbreviations incorrectly, as doing so can delay your mail and packages.
-You do not need to include a period after these abbreviations (though doing so in unlikely to delay your mail).
+Abbreviations such as BLDG for building or APT for apartment are called “secondary address designators," and they identify a specific unit inside a building.

 Here are some of the most common secondary address designators for the US postal service: